-The total pension liability in the June 30, 2022, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
-The long-term rate of return on pension plan investments used in the determination of the total liability is 6.5 percent.
+The total pension liability in the June 30, 2023, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
+The long-term rate of return on pension plan investments used in the determination of the total liability is 7.0 percent.
 This assumption is based on a review of inflation and investments return assumptions from a number of national investment consulting firms.
 The review provided a range of return investment return rates deemed to be reasonable by the actuary.
-An investment return of 6.5 percent was deemed to be within that range of reasonableness for financial reporting purposes.
+An investment return of 7.0 percent was deemed to be within that range of reasonableness for financial reporting purposes.

 Inflation is assumed to be 2.25 percent for the General Employees Plan.
 Benefit increases after retirement are assumed to be 1.25 percent for the General Employees Plan.
 Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 27 years of service.

 Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table.
+The tables are adjusted slightly to fit PERA's experience.

-Actuarial assumptions used in the June 30, 2022 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
-The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
-The most recent four-year experience study for the Police and Fire Plan was completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.
+Actuarial assumptions for the General Employees Plan are reviewed every four years.
+The most recent four-year experience study for the General Employees Plan was completed in 2022.
+The assumption changes were adopted by the Board and became effective with the July 1, 2023 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2022:
+The following changes in actuarial assumptions and plan provisions occurred in 2023: